 Kobetitsch completed her master's degree at the Hochschule für Musik Leipzig Felix Mendelssohn-Bartholdy, where she studied organ performance and improvisation with Martin Schmeding and Nicolas Berndt, while also pursuing minors in harpsichord with Tobias Schade and choral conducting with Tobias Löbner.
 Her master’s research project, entitled, “Reger’s Chorale Fantasies: Exploring their Relationship with the north German Chorale Fantasia and the Influence of late 19th Century Program Music '' received perfect marks and distinguished honors.
 In Leipzig, Germany, she had the opportunity to research the music of Max Reger and Sigrid Karg-Elert, while studying on some of the finest German Romantic organs which this music could be performed on.

-Described as both a performer of deep sensitivity as well as fervent, virtuosic energy, American organist Celina Kobetitsch regularly appears in concerts throughout Europe and the United States.
+Described as both a performer of deep sensitivity and fervent, virtuosic energy, American organist Celina Kobetitsch regularly appears in concerts throughout Europe and the United States.
 Through her immersive international history, she has established herself as a historically informed player with great musical integrity.
-She is most interested in the multicultural and multidimensional possibilities that the organ presents, and as a performer, she seeks to not only enlighten and educate auditions, but to transport them, by fully grasping and embracing the “otherworldly” quality that the organ possesses.
-She consistently presents varied and unique concert programs, seeking to express the full scope of sound possibility that the organ presents its performer in a way which keeps audiences excited and attentive.
+She is most interested in the multicultural and multidimensional possibilities that the organ presents, and as a performer, she seeks to enlighten, educate, and transport listeners.
+She consistently presents varied and unique concert programs, seeking to express the full scope of sound possibility that the organ presents.
 While Kobetitsch has developed great wisdom for centuries of historical organ repertoire, she is equally passionate about programming 21st-century music, especially music by underrepresented composers.

 Biography

 She also studied frequently on organs known and played by composers such as Mendelssohn and Bach.
-In fact, Kobetitsch took trips once a month to Naumburg, Germany, where she performed and studied on the Hildebrandt organ which J.S.
+Kobetitsch did frequent study on the Hildebrandt organ in Naumburg which J.S.
 Bach himself helped design.
-Her frequent study trips to other Baroque and Romantic organs in the Middle German region, as well as her concerts at organs such as the Ladegast organ in Merseburg Cathedral, where the Reubke Sonata was first performed, or the Silbermann organ at St. Peter’s Church in Freiberg, greatly transformed her ideas and performance techniques surrounding German organ music.
+Her other study trips included many Baroque and Romantic organs in the Middle German region.
+Her concerts on the Ladegast organ in Merseburg Cathedral, where the Reubke Sonata was first performed, and the Silbermann organ at St. Peter’s Church in Freiberg, greatly transformed her ideas and performance techniques surrounding German organ music.

 Before her studies in Leipzig, Germany, Kobetitsch completed an artist diploma at the Conservatoire de Toulouse, studying organ under Michel Bouvard and harpsichord with Yasuko Bouvard.
 She had the opportunity to perform on the famous French Baroque organ at St. Pierre des Chartreux and studied on other French Baroque organs such as those at Cintegabelle and Verdun-sur-Garonne.
 Of course, she became equally well-acquainted with French Romantic organs, having played several public concerts at the St. Sernin Basilica in Toulouse as well as the Puget organs at Notre Dame du Taur and Notre Dame de la Dalbade in Toulouse.
 Her attendance at the improvisation academy in the Pays de la Loire, frequent improvisation classes with Philipe Lefebvre, and study trips to Paris and northern France greatly informed her understanding and performance of French music.